busycaesar/MERN_Stack_Template/README.md

 1. Jest for testing APIs (To be completed)
 2. CI pipeline for checking lint errors and running tests (To be completed)

-To not impose compulsion for using any library, it is not already configured with the project.
+To prevent this template from being opinioniated in regards to styling library, it is not already configured with the project.
 However following are the steps to install various libraries, if required:

 1. Bootstrap
 2. Tailwindcss